trey0/geocamShare/docs/install.rst

 database.

-We have also successfully installed parts of GeoCam Share on RedHat Enterprise Linux 5.5 and Mac OS X 10.6 (Snow Leopard).
+We have also successfully installed parts of GeoCam Share on RedHat Enterprise Linux 5.5, Mac OS X 10.6 (Snow Leopard), and an Ubuntu virtual machine running under VMWare on a Windows host.
 However, we do not officially support those platforms.
 Our installation instructions below mostly assume Ubuntu, so if you want to use another platform you may need to improvise more during installation.

 Set Up an Install Location
 ~~~~~~~~~~~~~~~~~~~~~~~~~~